Language

 In general, health systems bill health insurance plans more to make up for the lesser amount they receive for Medicaid and Medicare reimbursements.
 In other words, employer-sponsored health plans and plans purchased by individuals subsidize other lower paying types of plans.

 Florida Blue is mission-driven to help people and communities achieve better health at a price they can afford.
-Unlike a for-profit organization — whose goal is making money for investors — we’re helping people and communities live their healthiest life.
+Unlike other organizations — whose goal is making money for investors — we’re helping people and communities live their healthiest life.

 We are required by law to spend at least 80-85 cents (the exact amount varies by product) of every premium dollar directly on the care of members, and we exceed that by putting policyholders’ money where it matters: their health.